-One of the main characteristics of the recent historical and geographical evolution of Latin America and the Caribbean () has been the fast processes of urbanization in most densely populated regions of the continent, which is increasing at the fast rate of 3.6% per year (Bartone, Carl R.; 1990).
+One of the main characteristics of the recent historical and geographical evolution of Latin America and the Caribbean has been the fast process of urbanization in most densely populated regions of the continent.
+The LAC region urban demographic sector was estimated (in 1989) to be increasing at the fast rate of 3.6% per year (Bartone, Carl R.; 1990).